 Sarah lives in the DC metro area, where she enjoys exploring local green space and farmers markets with her family.
 She also creates modern quilts as a hobby.

 Adam investigates waste, fraud, and wrongdoing in the food industry.
 His investigations span across the country.
 In his travels, he helps whistleblowers tell their stories as they seek justice.
 Adam studied law at the University of the District of Columbia (UDC), where he first worked with the Government Accountability Project in the school’s clinical program.
 He embraced GAP’s mission, and interned for a summer with GAP Legal Director Tom Devine.
 After graduating from UDC in 2014, Adam was admitted to the Maryland Bar.
 He completed his LL.M. in International Environmental Law and International Organizations at American University in the spring of 2015.

 202-457-0034 x 130

-Luke serves as a Communications Associate, where he assists FIC with running the organization’s presence in the media, online, and with supporters by developing and implementing messaging with its various initiatives.
+Luke serves as a Communications Officer, where he assists FIC with running the organization’s presence in the media, online, and with supporters by developing and implementing messaging with its various initiatives.

 Luke joins FIC having spent the past year living and working abroad as a Fulbright Fellow throughout Ukraine, where he conducted research on and raised awareness about local, federal, and international human trafficking trends.
 His work has appeared on Newsweek, Quartz, and blogs owned by think tanks such as the Council on Foreign Relations and the Atlantic Council.
 He has previously interned with the US Department of State in Rome, Italy, the office of Senator Joe Donnelly (D-IN), and the Maine State Department of Labor.